European Cookie walls: changes and strategies you need to know

 Alternative IDs

 Develop alternative identifiers using commercial vendors such as LiveRamp, ID5, Lotame, UID 2.0 and ConnectID.
-These can be enriched by registration walls (or nudges) where ad-funded readers provide their email address or phone number in return for (say) a and more relevant advertising.
+These can be enriched by registration walls (or nudges) where ad-funded readers provide their email address or phone number in return for (say) a newsletter and more relevant advertising.
 This creates a semi-permanent identifier meaning Identity Graphs (the information known about a user) can be richer and therefore advertising more valuable.

 Declarative data collection